-If you are referred by another health care or rehab professional, Lisa is happy to communicate with others involved in your care...a team approach helps to facilitate the best outcomes.
+If you are referred by another health care or rehab professional, we are happy to communicate with others involved in your care...a team approach helps to facilitate the best outcomes.

 Will I see the same physical therapist every time?

 YES!
-Currently, VITALITY is a solo-practitioner clinic, so you will work with Lisa at each and every visit.
+VITALITY is a solo-practitioner clinic, so you will work directly with Lisa at each and every visit.

 Do I need a physician's referral for physical therapy?

 Legislation has finally changed in the State of Michigan!
 Consumers now have Direct Access to Physical Therapy, and no longer need a script from their doctor to seek or receive services.
-There are still a few guidelines that need to be followed, so if you have any questions regarding specifics, please contact Lisa prior to your first appointment.
+There are still a few guidelines that need to be followed, so if you have any questions, please ask prior to your first appointment.